Varsity Program Philosophy

 Modified Program Philosophy

-This program is available to all students in the 7th, 8th and 9th grades.
+This program is primarily available to students in 7th or 8th grade.
 Sport activities offered are determined by the existence of leagues, student interest, and the relationship to the high school program.
 At this level, the focus is on learning athletic skills and game rules, fundamentals of team play, socio-emotional growth, physiologically appropriate demands on the adolescent body, and healthy competition.

 At the modified level if the number of students trying out for a team creates a situation that is difficult to manage, poses a safety problem or is problematic because of facility considerations, reducing team size may be necessary.
 Ultimately, the number of teams and size of the squad in any sport will be determined by the availability of 1) financial resources; 2) qualified coaches; 3) suitable indoor or outdoor facilities; and, 4) a safe environment.

 In order for the desired development of the adolescent athlete and team to occur, practice sessions are vital.
-The New York State Public High School Athletic Association publishes regulations by which practice sessions are governed.
-Occasionally, practice or contests will be scheduled for Saturdays.
+The athlete should be prepared to make a 5 to 6-day per week commitment to the sport.
 Opportunities for meaningful contest participation for each member will exist over the course of the season.
-Exceptional 7th and 8th graders may be permitted to try out for a varsity, junior varsity or freshman team under the State Education Department program called Selection Classification.